schummax/schummax/README.md

 # Maximilian Schumacher 👋
 *B.Eng.
 Biotechnology ; (M.Sc.
 Pharma-Biotechnology)*

-I am a biotechnology professional with a passion for leveraging computational tools to solve biological problems.
-My focus lies in the analysis of large-scale biological data, particularly in the fields of genomics and proteomics.

 👨🏼‍🎓 I’m currently working on my master’s thesis at the [Gene Center Munich](https://www.genzentrum.uni-muenchen.de/research-groups/klughammer/index.html).

 📫 How to reach me: [schummax@icloud.com](mailto:schummax@icloud.com)